 Cards

-Not only can you cut individual elements to make hand made cards, the Cricut Joy also has a dedicated card mat and card inserts.
-You simple slot the card onto the mat, choose a design and your card is ready in minutes.
-You can also design your own, or personalise existing designs.
-These work out great value compared to buying cards from a shop, and are so easy to make, thus making great last minutes cards.
-Check out my Cricut Joy Mothers Day Card Template here.
+You can cut individual elements to make handmade cards, and the Cricut Joy also has a dedicated card mat and card inserts.
+You slot the card onto the mat, choose a design, and your card is ready in minutes.
+You can also design your own or personalise existing designs.
+These work out great value compared to buying cards from a shop and are so easy to make, thus making great last minutes cards.
+Check out my Cricut Joy Mother’s Day Card Template here.

 Card Shopping List